KyleKing/recipes/docs/drinks/spiked_milkshake.md

 # Spiked Milkshake

+> From multiple sources.
+Like this one that looks like a [good Bailey's recipe](https://www.sheknows.com/food-and-recipes/articles/980181/two-baileys-cocktails-for-valentines-day/)

 <!-- rating=0; (User can specify rating on scale of 1-5) -->
 <!-- AUTO-UserRating -->
 Personal rating: *Not yet rated*